 To register for the CLEP test:

 - A $20 non-refundable administrative fee will be paid to Palo Alto College via the Virtual Business Office.
-To pay in cash, please visit the Assessment and Testing Center in the Ozuna Library and Learning Center, Room 140.
+To pay in cash, please visit the Business Office in the Palomino Center, Room 115.

-- Contact the Assessment and Testing Center at 210-486-3444 or schedule your appointment online.
-Please do not make an appointment until the $85 CLEP fee and the $20 administrative fee have been paid.
+- Appointments can be made at www.registerblast.com/pac/exam.
+Please do not make an appointment until the $87 CLEP fee and the $20 administrative fee have been paid.
 Students will need to provide the ticket number and the order/receipt number to schedule the appointment.

 - Students will need to present a valid state or other government ID and your admission ticket on the day of the test.
 Valid identification includes a state drivers license, state issued ID card, military ID, or current passport.

-Please note above hours are not exam testing hours.
+Please note: office hours are not exam testing hours.
 Call for available test times.